MaxwelSantana/react-auth/README.md

 ---

+## Tópicos de Estudos

+- [x]  Next.Js Page Routes
+- [x]  Authentication with multiple providers with Next Auth
+- [x]  Custom Login Page
+- [x]  Protected pages

 ## Features

-- [x] Companies or entities can register on the web platform by sending:
-   - [x] an image of the collection point
+- [x]  The system should allow logging in with social networks
-   - [x] entity name, email and whatsapp
+- [x]  The system should allow logging in by email
-   - [x] and the address so that it can appear on the map
-   - [x] in addition to selecting one or more collection items:
-     - lamps
-     - Batteries
-     - papers and cardboard
-     - electronic waste
-     - organic waste
-     - kitchen oil

-- [x] Users have access to the mobile application, where they can:
-   - [x] browse the map to see the registered institutions
-   - [x] contact the entity via E-mail or WhatsApp

 ---